JasperEssien2/finder-matcher-gen/docs/index.markdown

   });
 ```

-> Notice how introducing a custom Finder makes the code concise and clean.
+> Notice how introducing a custom finder makes the code concise and clean.

 When writing widget and integration tests, you pass an instance of a subclass of `Finder` as the first argument to the `expect()` function.